Porkballs/CTFnOSCP/README.md

-List of tools for OSCP.
+List of tools for OSCP/CTF/Bugbounty.
-# No Auto EXPLOITS
 ### Script will update and download repos/tools that is useful for OSCP
 ### Files will be downloaded and sorted onto /home/kali/Toolkit/
 # Create snapshot on VM incase system updates break KALI